AdamInTheOculus/scrape-indeed/README.md

 ## Why use it?
 - Allows your web app to get full job posting data from Indeed.
+- Can use it for 63 countries (see https://www.indeed.com/worldwide)
 - You don't have to deal with Indeed's cluttered interface.

 ## How to use it?